philzook58/philzook58.github.io/_posts/2025-12-15-kd_microlean.md

 goto the `File > Preferences > Settings` of the plugin and add `python` to the enabled extensions.
 Reloading your window will enable access via backslash autocomplete commands.
 Then, for example \\alpha will tab autocomplete to α.
+Julia also supports this natively and I believe this plugin derives it's rules from Julia.

 ```python
 x,y = smt.Ints("x y")